chains-project/bacardi/results/results_baseline_api_diff_cot_buggy/o3-mini-2025-01-31/5cf5a482bd430d81257b4ecd85b3d4f7da911621/patches/patch1/responses/Messages.java_response.txt

 import javax.servlet.http.HttpServletRequest;

 /**
  * Provides I18n messages for the UI per request.
-To get the correct locale,
+To get the correct locale, the method {@link HttpServletRequest#getLocale()}
- * the current HttpServletRequest's locale is used.
-This locale is typically determined
- * based on the built-in {@link HttpServletRequest#getLocale()} of the used container.
+ * is used.
+This method uses the built-in {@link javax.mvc.locale.LocaleResolver} of the used MVC Implementation.
  *
- * Note: The original implementation used {@code MvcContext#getLocale()}, which has been removed.
- *
+ * @author Tobias Erdle
  * @see HttpServletRequest#getLocale()
  * @see javax.mvc.locale.LocaleResolver
  */